-A data structure representing an encrypted version of a Plaintext.
-The structure consists of four parts: the JWE Header, the JWE Encrypted Key, the JWE Ciphertext, and the JWE Integrity Value.
+A data structure representing an encrypted message.
+The structure consists of five parts: the JWE Header, the JWE Encrypted Key, the JWE Initialization Vector, the JWE Ciphertext, and the JWE Integrity Value.

 Plaintext

 The bytes to be encrypted -- a.k.a., the message.
 The plaintext can contain an arbitrary sequence of bytes.